OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-25.md

 they retain the right of redemption after they have sold themselves.
 A relative may redeem them:

 ## Leviticus 25:49
-An uncle or a cousin or any blood relative in their clan may redeem them.
+An uncle, a cousin, or any close relative in their clan may redeem them.
 Or if they prosper, they may redeem themselves.

 ## Leviticus 25:50
 They and their buyer are to calculate the time from the year they sold themselves up to the Year of Jubilee.
 The price for their release is to be based on the rate paid to a hired worker for that number of years.